Bosch, GE, IBM, Intel, PTC

 High Tech, Industrial Manufacturing, Discrete and Process Manufacturing, Automotive, Aerospace, and other segments with high value fixed/moving assets

-A recent study on maturity of Asset Efficiency from Infosys and the Institute for Industrial Management (FIR) at Aachen University revealed that 85 percent of manufacturing companies globally are aware of asset efficiency, but only 15 percent have implemented it at a systematic level.
+A study on maturity of Asset Efficiency from Infosys and the Institute for Industrial Management (FIR) at Aachen University revealed that 85 percent of manufacturing companies globally are aware of asset efficiency, but only 15 percent have implemented it at a systematic level.
 Current challenges include lack of instrumentation of the assets, missing real-time data analytics, lack of context due to missing information from other systems, and lack of a holistic focus with other aspects of efficiency like energy, utilization, operations, and serviceability.

 To collect asset information efficiently and accurately in real-time and run analytics to make the right decisions

 Study of an asset - Failure mode analysis prediction using engineering knowledge - Mapping and modelling of the asset accordingly - Development of a platform stack for real-time data collection from the asset and overall system and data analytics

 Improvement in asset life - Asset utilization and ROI by reducing the downtime of valuable assets - Maximizing production and predictable delivery of service